Being a Woman and an Athlete, a Precarious Cohabitation

 How does a woman in her cycle navigate through the menstrual cycle and the heavy training involved?

 What are the psychological effects of battling with the desire to win and the difficulties involved in such cycles?

 What does it mean to be the model for every young lady from their race or country?

-In a research conducted at the School of Health and Life Sciences, the University of West of Scotland, Lanarkshire, the UK , we observe some scary outcomes.
-The research objective was to explore the past and present experiences and perceptions of the menstrual cycle of athletes with its impact on sporting performance.
+We observe some scary outcomes in research conducted at the School of Health and Life Sciences, the University of West of Scotland, Lancashire, the UK.
+The research objective was to explore the past and present experiences and perceptions of the menstrual cycle of athletes, with its impact on sporting performance.

 They interviewed 15 international female rugby players.
 And according to their findings, almost all athletes (93%) reported menstrual cycle-related symptoms.
-33% of them perceived heavy menstrual bleeding and 67% considered that these symptoms impaired their performances.
+33% perceived heavy menstrual bleeding, and 67% considered these symptoms impaired their performances.
 In addition, 2/3 of the athletes self-medicated to alleviate symptoms, etc.

 Once they gathered all their data, they grouped their findings under:

 They observed that the athletes had physiological and psychological menstrual cycle-related symptoms such as dysmenorrhea, flooding, reduced energy levels, worry, distraction, fluctuating emotions, decreased motivation, etc.

 Their menstrual cycles impacted different aspects of their daily lives and performance, including negative and neutral responses, mood swings, etc.